 Idaho’s Sun Valley Resort is steeped in history, welcoming skiers since 1936.
 The decades of reviews from skiers and later snowboarders have solidified Bald Mountain and Dollar Mountain’s place amongst the best ski resorts in ID.

 Ask 10 people what their favorite ski resort is and you’ll probably get 10 different answers.
 It’s a subjective thing that depends on what you are looking for in a ski vacation.
 Some people are only interested in the quality of the ski runs whereas others are more concerned with the quality of the après ski entertainment.

 As any Colorado resident will tell you, there are some fantastic ski resorts in the state.
 Telluride is widely considered the best, despite the fact it is tricky to reach and quite expensive, closely followed by Vail, Arapahoe and, of course, Aspen.
 But if you have skied Colorado’s finest ski resorts to exhaustion, why not check out the luxurious winter sports destination in Idaho?

-Forbes Magazine recently voted Sun Valley in Idaho the World’s Best Ski Resort.
+Forbes Magazine recently voted Sun Valley in Idaho as having World’s Best Ski Resort.
 The resort is equally appealing in both summer and winter.
 It has plenty for both seasoned skiers and newbies alike.
 It is also perfect for families, with many different Sun Valley, Idaho lodging options on offer.

 The story of how Sun Valley came into existence is a colorful one.
 It was W. Averell Harriman, chairman of the Union Pacific Railroad who decided that North America needed a ski resort to rival those in Europe, with his railroad providing the means of transporting passengers there.
 Harriman hired an experienced European skier, Count Felix Schaffgotsch, to search for a suitable destination.
 The Count was mesmerized by Ketchum in Idaho, and Sun Valley was born.